tsuyoshicho/night-and-day/README.md

 # night-and-day

 A **vim theme scheduler**.
-Divide your day into as many intervals as you like, assigning each interval it's own theme.
+Divide your day into as many intervals as you like, assigning each interval its own theme.

 ![](map.jpg)